 When asked what advice she’d offer to her former self, struggling to know what would come next after one chapter of her life ended, Formanack says, “Let yourself be in that in-between place.
 Without some thought, you’re just going to keep making the same mistakes over and over.
 Real change comes when it’s thoughtful and meaningful.
 We have to be reminded to stay in touch with ourselves.”

 Of the MdS program she adds, “It’s been a great experience.
 I love to brag it up.”

-Dana Formanack is a recipient of a CCE Scholarship.
+Dana Formanack is a recipient of a College of Continuing and Professional Studies Scholarship.